 Skylar J. Laursen is a Ph.D candidate enrolled in the Neuroscience and Applied Cognitive Science program in the Department of Psychology at the University of Guelph (located in Guelph, Ontario, Canada).
 I am completing my thesis in the Guelph Memory and Cognition Lab under the supervision of Dr. Chris Fiacconi.
 Broadly, my research is focused on the interaction between metacognitive monitoring and control of learning.
-I also completed a practicum under the supervision of Dr. Harvey Marmurek at the University of Guelph, focused on test-potentiated new learning.

 You can find my full CV here.